yabinmeng/nosqlbench-build-docs/site/blog/cql-starter/cql-quickstart-cql.md

 Note: The Discard() function is used to indicate a no-op as the initial message value.
 This may change in the future, but for now it is a necessity due to the nature of bindings defaulting to Long values.
-This is why the rampup_message was included and it uses a `ToString();`  as a binding value.
-By default the value is 0L.
+This is why the `rampup_message` was included for illustration as it uses a `ToString();` function assigning a string value.
+By default, the binding's value is 0L.

 ## Hands on